Personal Branding: 7 steps to create yours + definition

 This part is probably the most difficult of all.
 It is also the one that will make you succeed if you manage to tame it: consistency.

 My advice: start small.
-One content, two max per week.
+One post, two max per week.
 Stick to this pace for at least two months and master it before increasing.
-A common mistake is to think too big and start posting every day, then stop after three weeks.
+A common mistake is to think too big and begin posting every day, then stop after three weeks.

 A good technique is to prepare your posts in advance.
-That way you always have content coming out even if something unexpected happens that prevents you from creating it.
-Personally, I try to stay about 1 month ahead of time in my content creation.
+That way, you always have posts coming out, even if something unexpected happens that prevents you from doing it.
+Personally, I try to stay about 1 month ahead of time in my content statement.
 Also, remember to respect LinkedIn best practices.💡

-Be careful not to create content for the sake of creating content though.
-If you’re sharing low-value blog posts or articles just to keep up with your cadence, you risk deteriorating your perceived value and losing subscribers.
+If you’re sharing low-value blog articles posts or articles just to keep up with your cadence, you risk deteriorating your perceived value and losing subscribers.
 In this case, it’s better to lower your publishing pace 😉

 Who can build their personal branding?